Kenya Moore And Husband Marc Daly’s First Joint Interview Address Rumors: ‘Love At First Sight’

-Real Housewives of Atlanta star Kenya Moore appears on the red carpet with her husband Marc Daly at the Elton John AIDs Foundation Oscars party yesterday.
+Real Housewives of Atlanta star Kenya Moore appeared on the red carpet with her husband Marc Daly at the Elton John AIDS Foundation Oscars party yesterday.

 The couple did their first interview together and addressed all the rumors surrounding their relationship and whether Kenya Moore has been fired from Real Housewives of Atlanta.